REHKATSCH Attorneys at Law

 Specialist law firm

-Media law deals with the regulations of private and public (universal) information and communication and thus plays into the legal sub-areas of public law, civil law and criminal law.
+Media law deals with the regulation of private and public (universal) information and communication and thus plays into the legal subfields of public law, civil law and criminal law.

-Media law includes above all the subject areas of press, radio, radio, television, film, multimedia and the internet, all of which are relevant to our daily practice.
+Media law primarily covers the press, radio, television, film, multimedia and Internet, all of which are relevant to our daily consulting practice.

-The provisions of the German Telemedia Act (TMG) play an important role in multimedia and internet law.
-For example, Section 5 of the German Telemedia Act (TMG) stipulates the imprint obligations that every online provider must comply with.
+In multimedia and Internet law, the regulations of the Telemedia Act (TMG) play an important role.
+For example, § 5 of the German Telemedia Act (TMG) stipulates the imprint obligations that must be observed by any online provider.

-The privileged liability of Internet providers when offering third-party information also repeatedly plays a role in legal advice practice.
+The privileged liability of Internet providers for the provision of third-party information is also a recurring issue in legal practice.

-In media criminal law, we frequently advise and represent clients against insults by third parties.
+In the field of media criminal law, we frequently advise and represent clients against third-party insults.

-In the area of eCommerce, the main focus is on the legality of online shops and compliance with the statutory provisions governing general terms and conditions of business, which have to be continually adapted to current changes in the law and new decisions by the highest courts.
-Competition law also plays an important role here.
+In the area of eCommerce, the main focus is on the legality of online stores and compliance with the legal requirements for general terms and conditions of business (GTCs), which must be constantly adapted to the latest changes in the law and new supreme court decisions.
+Competition law also plays a major role here time and again.

-If you have legal questions in the field of media law or if you would like to have existing regulations reviewed, please contact us by telephone on +49-221-4201074 and arrange an initial consultation via skye or other media.
+If you have any legal questions in the area of media law or would like to have existing regulations reviewed, please feel free to contact us by phone at 0221–4201074 and arrange an initial consultation.